snimmagadda1/s11a.com/content/06-27-2021/index.md

 - **Assign reviewers:** I' chose to do this by getting authors who contributed to the branch with **[list commits](https://docs.github.com/en/rest/reference/repos#list-commits)** and followed by **[request reviewers](https://docs.github.com/en/rest/reference/pulls#review-requests)**
 - **Checkout a branch: [Create a reference](https://docs.github.com/en/rest/reference/git#create-a-reference)**

-With libraries creating a PR and assigning reviewers takes writing very little code.
-The `processEvent` method to run whenever a commit is made to the release is below, with [full source here](https://github.com/snimmagadda1/github-PR-automation/tree/master/pkg/client):
+Using libraries the actions above translate to writing minimal code.
+The `processEvent` method to run whenever a commit is made to the release is below with [full source here](https://github.com/snimmagadda1/github-PR-automation/tree/master/pkg/client):

 ```go